dsantamaria-sudo/eikon_miner/README.md

 ## Resources
 Material related to our code is available via the following links:

-  - SP&500 daily OHLC data: LINK
+  - SP&500 daily OHLC data: LINK SOON
-  - Daily S&P500 constituents: LINK
+  - Daily S&P500 constituents: LINK SOON
-  - Daily OHLC data for all SP&500 constituents: LINK
+  - Daily OHLC data for all SP&500 constituents: LINK SOON
-  - Sector for all SP&500 constituents: LINK
+  - Sector for all SP&500 constituents: LINK SOON

 ## No Responsibility Disclaimer